 Quality Control

 The book must undergo independent and external peer review prior to publication.
-The publisher must be a member of either OASPA (described above) or be listed in DOAB (Directory of Open Access Books).
+The publisher must be listed in DOAB (Directory of Open Access Books) or be a member of the Open Access Scholarly Publishing Association.

 For books or book publishers that do not qualify under the Quality Control criteria, the library reserves the right to make occasional exceptions.

-All applications for funding received by the deadline will be considered for funding.
-A panel will adjudicate the applications.
-The panel’s decision shall be final.
+All applications for funding will be considered.
+A selection panel exists to consider matters related to the fund.
+The selection panel’s decision shall be final.
+The library will notify you whether your application is successful.

 The panel will use the following guidelines to consider which applications to approve: